Why Do You Feel More Tired in The Winter?

 • Heating your home can use a lot of energy and make you tired.

-Wintertime can be challenging for many people who find themselves struggling with exhaustion despite getting adequate amounts of sleep each night.
+Winter time can be challenging for many people who find themselves struggling with exhaustion despite getting adequate amounts of sleep each night.
 While there are several contributing factors – such as changes in daylight savings time, reduced sunlight exposure, unfavorable changes in temperature, and iron deficiency or anemia – the key is understanding how these factors affect you personally so that you can make necessary lifestyle adjustments accordingly.
 By doing so, you could focus on self-care activities such as stretching or yoga, or having health discussions with your doctor, and your body will thank you come springtime!

 With access to hemoglobin estimation, premium data insights, shareable test history, and MyMobile algorithm – you’ll have the tools you need to take charge of your health.